trans-travel/trans-travel/us/ny.md

-While there are many visibly trans people in NYC, and NYC is home to some leading LGBT medical centers, hate crimes against LGBT people also occur in NYC, including stabbings of trans women and trans women (and cis women who appear trans) being denied access to appropriate bathrooms even in some gay establishments.
+While there are many visibly trans people in NYC, and NYC is home to some leading LGBT medical centers, hate crimes against LGBT people also occur in NYC, including stabbings of trans women as well as trans women (and cis women who appear trans) being denied access to appropriate bathrooms even in some gay establishments.
 Trans women have [faced violence](https://www.metroweekly.com/2023/09/subway-assailant-charged-with-hate-crimes-for-anti-trans-attack/)